 May is a busy time in the lives of most families as it marks the school year winding down and summer excitement beginning.
-It also means your high school seniors are on the verge of graduating and involved in planning what life will look like for them in the fall.
+It also means your high school seniors are on the verge of graduating and involved in planning what life will look like for them in the fall when they go off to college.

 Church leadership, particularly the youth minister, have a vital role to play during this bridge in time between high school graduation and move-in day of college.
 Most students are excited about this next chapter of their lives but also secretly filled with questions and to some level anxiety and fear.
 There is just as much uncertainty as joyful anticipation.
 Will I make friends?
 Will I be lonely?
 Will I be able to find my way around?
 Will I fit in?
 Who will I go to if something goes wrong?